Link Sprints with Fix Versions

 You’ll notice right away that your board has configuration errors.
-To fix it, switch to the Columns and Rows tab and choose a field to identify your columns.
+To fix it, switch to the Columns and Swimlanes tab and choose a field to identify your columns.
 The most common configuration is to use the State field.

 Most software development teams use the issue type to organize their work into features or user stories.
 You can use these issues to define swimlanes on the board and manage their subtasks as cards.
 Select the Issues option, choose the Type field, and add the issue type you use for parent tasks in your project.

-- Pick a chart.
 If you want to track your progress, pick the chart that mirrors how you manage your workload.